 6. Have a press kit on hand

-Whether you’re trying to get radio play, reaching an A&R professional or catching the attention of a record label, you’re going to want to have a press kit ready.
-It doesn’t have to be anything fancy, but it has to look professional and show that you’re taking this music career very seriously and are willing to put in the work.
-You’ll want to have a short artist bio, a high-resolution portrait, links to your website and socials, your Spotify profile, contact information, and links to 2 or 3 of your best, highest-potential tracks.
+Whether you’re trying to get radio play, reaching an A&R professional, or catching the attention of a record label, you’re going to want to have a press kit ready.
+An electronic press kit (EPK) is a professional digital version of a press kit, often used by artists to make a strong first impression on radio stations.
+It should include a short artist bio, a high-resolution portrait, links to your website and socials, your Spotify profile, contact information, and links to 2 or 3 of your best, highest-potential tracks.
 Some radio stations will ask you to submit this, some might not, but it could increase your chances of getting radio play.
+Additionally, sending out press releases to announce new music or radio airplay to media outlets is a valuable way to promote your work and reach a wider audience.

 7. Use a radio plugger

 If you don’t have the time to pursue radio stations and DJs on your own, or have a budget to work with someone who knows the ins and outs of this part of the business, you can hire what we call a radio plugger.
+Radio pluggers are music industry professionals who specialize in promoting songs to radio stations.
 This is basically someone who has experience in the industry and a long list of contacts that they can reach and pitch new artists to, and they are usually respected by radio station managers.
 They can help you reach the right people and boost your visibility, increasing your chances of landing your songs on the radio.

-How do I submit a song to a radio station?
+How to submit a song to a radio station

-To submit a song to a radio station, you typically need to create a professional-quality recording of your song, preferably in a standard format like MP3.
-Research the radio station's submission guidelines, which are often available on their website, and follow the instructions provided.
+To begin the music submission process to a radio station, you typically need to create a professional-quality recording of your song, preferably in a standard format like MP3.
+Research the radio station’s submission guidelines, which are often available on their website, and submit music according to the instructions provided.
 This usually involves filling out an online form or sending an email with your song, artist information, and any relevant details.
 Be sure to include a brief but compelling artist bio and a catchy one-sheet highlighting the key aspects of your song.
+The ultimate goal of your music submission is to have the station play music from new artists, increasing your chances of playing music on air and reaching a wider audience.

 How much does it cost to put a song on the radio?